robptrck/creating_database_AWS/README.md

 - I **grouped the results by year** using the **extract function**.

 - I selected the **avg_prcp, year and ranking columns** from my CTE and only included the results that were less than or equal to a rank of 10.
-This is to show the top 10 results and **include any potential duplicates**, although again that's not likely to occur in this dataset).
+This is to show the top 10 results and **include any potential duplicates**, although again that's not likely to occur in this dataset.

 ## Using pgAdmin to create a table and import data: